Slimer210/Slimer210/README.md

 # Hi there! 👋

-I'm How Wei Shan, a student who have a big-big ambition to be a front-end programmer.
+I'm How Wei Shan, a student who have an ambition to be a front-end programmer.

 ## Know more about me!